 People may delay career shifts for legitimate reasons.
 Switching during peak earning years can have a financial cost.
 Some haven’t yet figured out what the alternative is.
 But for those who have the drive and vision to reshape their careers, taking charge sooner has distinct advantages.

 Rand Spero is president of Street Smart Financial, a fee-only financial planning firm in Lexington, Massachusetts.
-His previous article for HumbleDollar was Help Yourself.
+His previous article was Help Yourself.
 Rand has taught personal finance and strategic planning at the Tufts University Osher Institute, Northeastern University’s Graduate School of Management and Massachusetts General Hospital.